Suan cai: Production

 Production of suancai differs from other paocai in that the vegetable is compressed.
-This is accomplished by placing a heavyweight such as a large rock on top of the cover of the container so that the Chinese cabbage inside the container is slowly pressed as fermentation takes place.
+This is accomplished by placing a heavy weight, such as a large rock, on top of the cover of the container so that the Chinese cabbage inside the container is slowly pressed as fermentation takes place.
 The processing of the vegetable helps to create a distinct flavor.

 Suancai is often used in cooking with meat, especially pork.
-It is said to neutralize the grease of meat.
+It is said to neutralize the grease of the meat.

-During wintertime, cabbages, infiltrated by salt, are preserved in jars and crocks to wait for fermentation.
-The fermentation process will be around one month “at ambient temperature.”
+During wintertime, cabbages, mixed with salt, are preserved in jars and crocks to await fermentation.
+The fermentation process will take around one month "at ambient temperature."
 There are two main methods for spontaneous fermentation by autochthonous microbiota—homemade and industrial processes.
 In the fermentation of suancai, salt plays an important role in affecting the growth and metabolism of microbes.
-The higher the salt concentration, the better quality and flavor for suancai.
+The higher the salt concentration, the better quality and flavor of the suancai.